lupyuen/lupyuen.github.io/src/gpio.md

     On PineTime we have proven that LVGL (and the ST7789 driver) works perfectly fine on FreeRTOS, Mynewt, RIOT, Zephyr, ...

-    We have even created Web Simuators for PineTime based on LVGL + WebAssembly.
+    We have even created Web Simulators for PineTime based on LVGL + WebAssembly.

     LVGL is a great way for newbies to __create Graphical Embedded Apps in C and Rust__, our PineTime experience has shown.